 - Capability or qualifications – a dismissal on grounds you are incapable of doing the work required (whether through poor performance or ill health) or where you do not have appropriate qualifications to carry out the work required.

 - Conduct – dismissal on grounds of your conduct such as poor performance, ignoring reasonable instructions, unauthorised absences from work, persistent lateness, breach of confidentiality, and so on.

 - Redundancy – dismissal on grounds that your role within the employer is no longer required or your employer’s business closes, and so on.

-- Some other substantial reason – this can be used in situations where a dismissal is fair but it does not naturally fall into any of the above categories.
-For example, persistent personality clashes with colleagues may not in themselves be a misconduct issue, but if this affects your employer’s business and shows no sign of improvement it could still be a fair ground for termination of employment.
+- Some other substantial reason – this is a fairly limited fair ground for dismissal which can be used in situations where a dismissal is fair but it does not naturally fall into any of the above categories.
+It is quite often used where there has been a significant breakdown in trust and confidence between an employer and employee but which may not necessarily relate to misconduct or poor performance on the employee’s part.
+For example, persistent personality clashes with colleagues may not in themselves be a misconduct issue, but if this affects your employer’s business and shows no sign of improvement it could still be a fair ground for dismissal.

-Your employer must also follow a fair dismissal procedure.
+In addition to these substantive grounds for dismissal, your employer must also follow a fair dismissal procedure.
 This often means they need to follow a staff handbook or, at the very least, the Acas Code of Practice on Disciplinary and Grievance Procedures.
+The Acas Code is a statutory guide your employer must follow for all disciplinary hearings and dismissals, excluding dismissals for redundancy, ill health or non-renewal of a fixed term contract.
 Under this, your employer must, at least: